openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/ORA_Staff_Grading.rst

     move between pages by clicking the “Previous” and “Next” buttons to view or select all the responses you're interested in reviewing.

-fig: The submission listing view of the Enhanced Staff Grader, displaying two graded submissions

 .. _View Individual Responses:

 *************************